HEINRICH ROSS

 The Father of the Artist Postcard

 Artist postcards are collected enthusiastically around the world.
 All filmfans will be interested to hear, that the man whom you have to thank for the cards of your favorites, has celebrated his 60th birthday on August 10: Heinrich Ross, senior boss of Ross-Bromsilber-Vertriebs-G.m.b.H and member of board of directors of Rotophot-A.G. and Rotophot-Bromsilberdruck-G.m.b.H.
 In 1912 he founded the publishing firm, which since then constantly gained bearing and volume.
-Even today, Heinrich Ross is the soul of the firm, and tries hard with juvenile freshess and energy to constantly extend the worldwide volume of his company.
+Even today, Heinrich Ross is the soul of the firm, and tries hard with youthful freshness and energy to constantly extend the worldwide volume of his company.
 E.H.

 Jewish Persecution